-You have the right to remain silent and to not answer the officer's questions.
-(However, if you know you have not been drinking you should say so.)
+You may opt to remain silent and to not answer the officer's questions.

-Event #2.
-The police officer asks you to do some "simple tests" or "exercises."
+Event #2: The police officer asks you to do some "simple tests" or "exercises".

-- After more questioning by the officer he or she will then ask you if you would like to do some "simple exercises" to determine if you have been driving under the influence. - These "exercises" are often referred to as Field Sobriety Exercises (FSE).
+- After more questioning by the officer, he or she will then ask you if you would like to do some "simple exercises" to determine if you have been driving under the influence. - These "exercises" are often referred to as Field Sobriety Exercises (FSE).
 See the Appendix for more information on FSE. - Heads up these tests are difficult to do under ideal conditions!
 FSE are not scientific "tests" at all; they are only exercises that are subjectively graded by the officer.
 Most of the time, even if someone scores 90% on these "tests", the officer will arrest the driver for DUI.